FEE-HELP may be available

 The students of today have a wealth of information at their fingertips, and providing appropriate guidance and support in the effective use of these resources has emerged as a vital role.

-As a teacher librarian, you can enable the management and use of information within teaching and learning, and become a leader in the development of information literacy.
+As a graduate you can enable the management and use of information within teaching and learning, and become a leader in the development of information literacy.

 By taking this teacher librarian course, you will not only develop an understanding of the cornerstone role of the teacher librarian in contemporary education, but become a better and more flexible teacher with the theoretical perspective and practical skills to provide a well-rounded education.